Gero0Nikolov/promotator/readme.txt

 The templates are pretty straight forward based HTML Email templates.
 The only thing which is requirement from Promotator is to wrap your <strong>post container</strong> into an HTML Comment starting with: <strong>post-container</strong> & ending with: </strong>/post-container</strong>

-That will tell the Promotator AI what structure it should use for the posts which you've choosed to feature in your mailing.
+That will tell the Promotator AI what structure it should use for the posts which you've chosen to feature in your mailing.

 More built in templates are coming soon!
 Stay tuned at <a href="http://geronikolov.com">geronikolov.com</a>...